-Sickness and Life claims are accounted for on acceptance of the claims notification, and claims payable on maturity, death and surrender are recognised when the payment becomes due.
-Gross benefits and claims relate to pay-outs in 2022.
+All claims are accounted for on acceptance of the claims notification.
+Gross benefits and claims relate to payouts in 2023.
 Any other changes are accounted for in the Gross change in contract liabilities in the statement of income and expenditure account.